 Assumptions: Increased traffic volumes will result in increases in pollutant emissions, particularly PM10.
-This will continue to be a problem in Mammoth Lakes, especially during congested periods in the winter when inversion layers trap the pollutants close to the ground.
-Improved transit and pedestrian services, including the incorporation of transit and pedestrian facilities into existing and future development, will help address air quality issues in Mammoth Lakes.
-Transportation-related air emissions will not impact other community areas in the county.
+This has historically been a problem specifically in Mammoth Lakes, especially during congested periods in the winter when inversion layers trap the pollutants close to the ground.
+Improved transit and pedestrian services, including the incorporation of transit and pedestrian facilities into existing and future development, and continued implementation of the air quality maintenance plan will help ensure air quality continues to meet federal standards in Mammoth Lakes.
+Transportation-related air emissions do not impact other community areas in the county.